MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Minimum GPS/GNSS interval

 Minimum interval between updates for the internal GPS/GNSS source.
-Default: 1000 ms.
+Default: _1000 ms_.

 ### Minimum GPS/GNSS-distance

 Minimum distance between updates for the internal GPS/GNSS source.
-Default: 5 meters.
+Default: _5 meters_.

 ### Leave GPS/GNSS turned off

 If GPS has been disabled by the user, don't ask to turn it on.
-Default: off.
+Default: _off_.

 ### Fallback to network location

 IF the device is providing "Network" location data use it as a fallback if we haven't received a GPS location for a longer time.
-Default: on.
+Default: _on_.

 ## Server Settings